nwinkler/git-credential-helper/README.md

 * The `silent` option of the `fill` command currently does not work on Windows using the *Winstore* credential helper.

+## To Do

+* Provide an error message if the credential helper is not installed and someone tries to call `approve`, `fill` or `reject`
+* Implement `silent` option on Windows - research
+* Add grunt-bump to build process.

 ## License
 Copyright (c) 2014 Nils Winkler.
 Licensed under the MIT license.